What is digital PR?

 They put forth this effort in the hopes of getting their clients featured in newspapers or print publications.

-As the readership of traditional print products like newspapers declined and became less impactful, this increased the influence that online publications had.
+As the readership of traditional print publications like newspapers declined and became less impactful, this increased the influence that online publications like press releases had.

 With the rise of the internet, Bernay’s work and legacy moved from traditional PR roles into the digital era, and his mark on PR has been solidified by the generations of public relations practitioners that came after him.

-This is why, according to Google Trends, the interest for digital PR has been growing steadily since 2004.
+This is why, according to Google Trends, the interest in digital PR vs traditional has been growing steadily since 2004.

-With this digital transformation, digital PR now focuses on online publications and improving your brand’s awareness within digital content rather than print products.
+With this digital transformation, digital PR now focuses on online publications and improving your brand’s awareness within digital content rather than print media mentions.

-While traditional PR focuses on things like getting a person/product featured on a TV show for a few seconds or even minutes, digital PR focuses on getting a person or company featured in an article, podcast, digital summit or similar.
+While traditional PR focuses on things like getting a person/product featured on a TV show for a few seconds or even minutes, digital PR focuses on getting a person or company featured in high quality articles, podcasts, digital summits, online press releases, or similar.

-Thus, as you can see, the medium has changed but the purpose behind those actions remain the same.
+Thus, as you can see, the medium has changed but the purpose behind those actions remains the same.

-It can be highly beneficial to get featured in a major publications like TechCrunch, as we mentioned earlier.
+It can be highly beneficial to get featured in major target publications like TechCrunch, as we mentioned earlier.

 Some of the benefits of large publication media coverage are: